 cornerstone of West Newbury's agricultural economy, and a reliable source of fresh, local food.

 To conserve Brown Spring Farm, Greenbelt and the Town of West Newbury propose to co-acquire this property through the purchase of a conservation restriction (CR) for $403,500.
-West
+With support

 The CR will permanently eliminate development of Brown Spring Farm, ensuring that the land is always available for farming.
 The existing farmhouse and farm stand will remain (or be replaced